metal-crow/Dark-Souls-PvP-AI/README.md

 Attack Network Inputs:
   -TODO.
 Undecided currently.
+how do you decide someone is about to attack you? they move up on you head on they roll up
+How do you decide when you should attack?

 ## TODO
 resolution at 1440x810

   * **TOP Priority**
+    * too prone to trading, imrpove attack neural network
     * spear game too strong
     * glitch with timers not resetting between animations.
 If the last one ended at say 0.3 and the next one has a dodge timer of 0.5, we will dodge immediatly, and early.
 Try and find another timer 1.
-    * memory for if enemy likes to combo, and dodge away if so. combos wreck its shit.
     * i was wrong. dead angles dont protect against parrying.
     * should attack even when enemy attacking, just determine their direciton and attack to their side or behind.
-    * too prone to trading, imrpove attack neural network
     * impove bs neural network accuracy. try to bs with neural network on and using strafing, train with that
     * CE camera lock script causes crashes.
 Fix: disable all scripts before invasions and disconnect.